originphp/framework/origin/docs/utils/email.md

 If a config for `default` is found this will be usd by default.

-To send a text email it would look like this:
+To send a text email (default) it would look like this:

 ````php
 use Origin\Utils\Email;